 - Coronary Artery Disease event 7 days - 90 days prior to screening

-- Myocardial infarction, unstable angina or percutaneous coronary intervention
+- Myocardial infarction or unstable angina

 - High-density lipoprotein cholesterol (HDL-C) < 40 mg/dL for males and < 45 mg/dL for females